What to Know About the Incident in Westminster

 What have officials said?

-Police said that counter-terrorism officers were leading the investigation into the incident, but that they were “keeping an open mind” as the motive remained unclear.
+Police said that counter-terrorism officers were leading the investigation into the incident, and that intelligence indicated there was no wider threat to London or the rest of the U.K.

 The Mayor of London, Sadiq Khan, praised first responders.